-SaaS applications have a reputation for being insecure but is that a fair statement?
+SaaS applications have a reputation for being unsecure but is that a fair statement?
 Any online software indeed has potential vulnerabilities because it exists on the internet.
 If you’re wondering how SaaS security works and how vendors can secure their applications, you just landed in the right place.

 This article will explore the most proven working practices to secure SaaS web and applications.
 Let’s start by looking at what SaaS is, examining the SaaS security landscape, investigating some factors that make it insecure, learning about some popular SaaS attacks and threats, and then narrowing it down by checking SaaS security tips.